-Dr. Hülya Avcı is a Postdoctoral Researcher in the STEM Transformation Institute, College of Arts, Sciences & Education at Florida International University.
-She earned her Ph.D. in Educational Psychology with a concentration in Learning Design and Technology from Texas A&M University in August 2024.
-Her dissertation examined the digital competencies of in-service K–12 teachers in U.S. schools, emphasizing the multilevel ecological factors that shape teachers’ pedagogical digital competence.
+Dr. Hulya Avci is a Postdoctoral Scholar in the College of Arts, Sciences & Education at Florida International University.
+She earned her Ph.D. in Educational Psychology with an emphasis in Learning Design and Technology from Texas A&M University in August 2024.
+Her dissertation examined the digital competencies of in-service K-12 teachers in U.S. schools, examining multilevel ecological factors that shape their pedagogical digital competence.
 Dr. Avci has presented her work at national and international conferences and has published multiple first-authored articles in peer-reviewed journals.
+In her first year of postdoctoral research, she contributed to the NSF-funded project, supporting high school physics teachers in encouraging students to pursue careers in science.
+In her current role, she leads a cross-departmental project on critical, intentional integration of artificial intelligence (AI) in classrooms, focusing on faculty knowledge, competence, practices, student learning, and ethical considerations of AI adoption.
+She collaborates with multiple stakeholders, incorporating their perspectives to inform research-based approaches to AI integration.

 research interests